samuelgoto/email-verification-protocol/README.md

 ## 3.8 Form submission

-Once the browser has a verified `EVT+KB` it await for form submission beofre it presents the EVT.
+Once the browser has a verified `EVT+KB` it await for form submission before it presents the EVT.

 ## 3.9 EVT Presentation